Windows 11 has a flaw that can cause data loss on new PCs – Tecnoblog

 At best deals,no tail tied

-To be more precise, the failure can affect PCs and servers with processors based on the Ice Lake, Tiger Lake, Rocket Lake and Alder Lake architectures.
-Among them are some 10th Gen Intel Core chips as well as all 11th and 12th Gen processors.
+To be more precise, the flaw can affect PCs and servers with processors based on the Ice Lake, Tiger Lake, Rocket Lake and Alder Lake architectures.
+Among them are some 10th Gen Intel Core chips, as well as all 11th and 12th Gen processors.

 You didn’t read it wrong.
 Servers may also be affected.
 That’s because, in addition to Windows 11, the flaw involves the Windows Server 2022.
 Earlier versions of these systems — Windows 10 and Windows Server 2019 — are immune to the problem because they don’t have the problematic codes.